-Another important oil field has been opened and is in course of rapid development at Naft Khaneh in Iraq, some 100 miles north-east of Baghdad; and a refinery to supply local requirements has been erected to deal with the crude oil from this field, about twenty-five miles north-west of it, on the river Alwand, near Khanaqin, which is the head of a railway from Baghdad and also on the caravan route to Teheran.
-A third important field is being rapidly developed at Haft Kel, about forty miles S.S.E. of Masjid-i-Sulaiman.
-Test borings are also being carried out at various places in south Persia.
+Another important oil field has been opened and is in course of rapid development at Naft Khana in Iraq, some 100 miles north-east of Baghdad; and a refinery to supply local requirements has been erected to deal with the crude oil from this field, about twenty-five miles north-west of it, on the river Alwand, near Khanaqin, which is the head of a railway from Baghdad and also on the caravan route to Teheran.
+Test borings are also being carried out at various places in South Persia.

 That, roughly, is the area of the present active operations of the Anglo-Persian Oil Company in the Middle East.
 The area covered by the concession from the Persian Government is, of course, much greater.
-It includes practically all Persia except certain provinces in the north and north-west around the Caspian Sea, and covers no less than 500,000 square miles.
+It includes practically all Persia except certain provinces in the north and north-west around the

+Caspian Sea, and covers no less than 500,000 square miles.

-The visitor from Abadan who desires to reach "Fields"-the name given "for short" to the main oil field having Masjid-i-Sulaiman for its centre-may proceed by boat up the Shatt al Arab and then up the river Karun, which winds and twists through the desert, as far as Dar-i-Khazineh, some 170 miles by river from Abadan.
-At Ahwaz, about 114 miles up the river from Abadan, the navigation of the Karun is interrupted by a series of rapids and here the Anglo-Persian Oil Company has important workshops, stores and transhipment equipment, for transferring, by rail and road, materials and persons above and below the rapids.
-From Dar-i-Khazineh a railway has been constructed to Fields, via the gorge of the Tembi River.
-This is used mainly for transport of materials.
-A metalled road for passenger traffic also connects Dar-i-Khazineh with Fields and follows a route further to the north-west, through the foothills.
+The visitor who desires to reach "Field"-the name given "for short" to the main oil field having Masjid i Suleiman for its centre-from Abadan proceeds by boat up the Shatt el Arab and then up the river Karun, which winds and twists through the desert, as far as Dar i Khazineh, some 170 miles by river from Abadan.
+At Ahwaz, about ninety miles by road from Abadan, the navigation of the Karun river is interrupted by a series of rapids and here the Anglo-Persian Oil Company has important workshops, stores and transhipment equipment, for transferring, by rail and road, materials and persons above and below the rapids.
+From Dar i Khazineh a railway or a road, both constructed by the Company, take the visitor through the foothills and the gorge of the river Tembi to Fields, distant about thirty-five miles.

-There is an alternative route to Fields.
-The desert between Abadan and Dar-i-Khazineh is an excellent natural road for mechanical transport, although, after heavy rains in the winter, it becomes impassable.
+The desert between Abadan and Dar i Khazineh is an excellent natural road for mechanical transport, although, after heavy rains in the winter, it becomes impassable.
 The introduction of motor cars has reduced the time taken for the journey from Abadan to Fields from five days to eight hours.
 The river Karun is, however, with modern steamers and barges, still the most economical means of transporting heavy materials.
-The Company has recently introduced transport by air, and an aeroplane has been provided and pilots engaged, so that members of the staff may now be still more swiftly transported from Abadan to Fields or to and from other areas of the Company's operations.
-A beginning has thus been made with an air service which is certain in time to be developed extensively.

-The work of the Anglo-Persian Oil Company is, of course, to find oil, to get the oil when found to refine it and to distribute the refined products.
+The work of the Anglo-Persian Oil Company is, of course, to find oil, to get the oil when found, to refine it and to distribute the refined products.
 It may simplify the task of showing to what extent and in what manner science has been and is being applied to the operations of the Company if we take, roughly, this order of presentment and then proceed to describe those social, educational and other developments which have grown with the growth of the Company's industrial operations, and, as will be seen, have been assimilated into the organic whole of the Company's corporate activities.